consolecowboy0/fictional-dollop/README.md

 2. Verify `OPENAI_API_KEY` is set correctly
 3. Check there are no extra spaces or quotes around the key

-### MCP Server Connection
+### Telemetry Connection

-Currently, the MCP server connection is a placeholder.
-The message "HTTP connection not yet implemented" is expected until the actual racing MCP server is deployed.
+- Ensure iRacing is running and you are loaded into a session before calling `connect_to_server()`.
+- Confirm `pyirsdk` installed correctly (`pip show pyirsdk`).
+- On Windows, run your shell as an administrator if you see access errors when attaching to iRacing.
+- The helper methods fall back to default values when telemetry is unavailable, so seeing `None`/`unknown` means the client could not read live data.

 ## Contributing

 Contributions are welcome!
-The agent is designed to grow with the MCP server implementation.
+The agent is designed to grow alongside new telemetry sources and racing workflows.

 ## License